oahull0112/ESIFHPC4/README.md

 This early draft release does not represent or guarantee any final form of the suite.

-Please contact olivia.hull@nrel.gov with any questions or comments about the benchmarks, especially if you encounter a specific issue with the building or execution of a benchmark.

 Important Notes:
 - This is an in-progress draft release.
 	- Different benchmarks in the suite are at various states of "in-progress"